taytwkim/peer/README.md

 # TinyTorrent

-A small prototype of a P2P file sharing system that implements the core ideas of BitTorrent.
+A small P2P file sharing system that implements the core ideas of BitTorrent.

 ## Overview

-* **Chunked Transfers**: Files are split into smaller pieces so peers can download/upload data incrementally.
+* **Chunked Transfers**: Files are chunked into smaller pieces and downloaded incrementally.
-* **Peer Discovery**: Kademlia DHT integration allows peers to discover which peers can provide a requested file.
+* **Peer Discovery**: Kademlia DHT integration allows peers to discover the swarm for in a requested file.
-* **Download Scheduling**: Rarest-first piece selection policy improves availability.
+* **Download Scheduling**: Rarest-first piece selection improves file availability.
-* **Provider Selection**: Among available providers, peers prefer providers with the best observed download rates.
+* **Provider Selection**: Among available providers, choose providers with the best observed download rates.
-* **Choking-Based Incentives**: Peers limit uploads through choking to encourage reciprocal sharing and prevent free-riding.
+* **Choking-Based Incentives**: Peers limit uploads through choking to encourage reciprocal sharing.
-* **File Integrity**: Hashing verifies downloaded data and helps detect corrupted pieces.
+* **File Integrity**: Hashing detects corrupted pieces.

 ## Demo

+See `/demo` for a guided demo of the system in action.

 ## Usage